Irfana M. Hashmi

 Biography

 Hashmi joined the Religious Studies department at Whittier College in 2015.
 She specializes in the history of the Islamic world, focusing on the urban mosque.
-In addition to teaching a wide range of classes in Religious Studies, such as Religious Diversity in America, Monotheisms, New Religious Movements in Southern California, The Devil, Jinns, and Others, and Religious Fundamentalisms, Hashmi also teaches classes in Islamic Studies: Introduction to Islam, Arabs and Muslims I and II, and Gender, Sexuality and Islam.
+In addition to teaching a wide range of classes in Religious Studies, such as Religious Diversity in America, Monotheisms, New Religious Movements in Southern California, The Devil, Jinns, and Others, and Religious Fundamentalisms, Hashmi also teaches classes in Islamic Studies, such as Introduction to Islam, Islam, the Middle East, and the West, Middle East: Muhammad to Mongols, and Gender, Sexuality and Islam.